 Members' access to the records

-The Act requires associations to maintain an up-to-date register of members, which must include each member’s name and one of the following:
+The Act requires associations to maintain an up-to-date register of members, which must include each member’s name and:

 - postal address; or

 An association’s rules may specify other information to be included in the register such as categories of membership or the date the member joined the association.
 Where any change in the association’s membership occurs the register must be updated within 28 days of the change.

 The Act gives members the right to inspect the register of members and make a copy of any part of its contents.
 A member does not have the right to remove the register from the association’s possession.
 Alternatively a member may make a written request for the association to provide them with a copy of register.

 The rules of the association may require a member who requests a copy of the register to complete a statutory declaration before the copy is provided.
 This can also be requested where a member inspecting the register wants to make a copy of the document.
 The statutory declaration must state the purpose for which the information is required and confirm that the purpose is related to the affairs of the association.
 A sample statutory declaration is included at the end of this chapter.
 Provided these requirements are met (if applicable) the association must grant the member’s request for a copy or extract of the register.